 Western Pacific Region: American Samoa, Australia, New Zealand

-The T Spot Test is given at the Student Health Center for determing exposure to Tuberculosis.
+The T Spot is a highly specific blood test the Student Health Center uses for determing exposure to Tuberculosis.
 The TB Skin Test is no longer administered at Florida Tech, but will meet the TB requirements if given and documented from another location.
 If either are positive, the student will be required to have a Chest X Ray.
 The T Spot is a blood test that is more sensitive and accurate than the TB Skin Test, is not affected by BCG and gives fewer false positives and thereby reduces the need for exposure to radiation with a Chest X Ray.

 Can I receive information about the medical treatment my child received at the Health Center?